 On Capitol Hill, outgoing Republican Senate Judiciary Committee Chair Arlen Specter has introduced legislation that would restore legal rights to prisoners in the so-called war on terror.
 Detainees were stripped of their right to challenge their detentions under October’s Military Commissions Act.
 In a speech on the Senate floor, Specter said the denial of habeas corpus is illegal because the Constitution only allows its suspension in time of rebellion or invasion.

 In California, Hewlett-Packard has agreed to pay $14.5 million to settle charges over its surveillance of journalists and board members in an attempt to discover the source of information leaked to the media.
-Five Hewlett-Packard officials — including former chair Patricia Dunn — have been indicted on criminal charges.
-Prosecutors say the settlement will go towards funding investigations into privacy rights and intellectual property violations.
+Five Hewlett-Packard officials, including former chair Patricia Dunn, have been indicted on criminal charges.
+Prosecutors say the settlement will go toward funding investigations into privacy rights and intellectual property violations.

-In political news, Republican Senator and likely presidential hopeful John McCain has reportedly hired a new campaign manager known for producing controversial attack ads.
-McCain’s new hiring — Terry Nelson — was behind the infamous "call me" ad that targeted Tenesesse Democratic Senate nominee Harold Ford Jr. during the mid-term elections.
-The ad was widely regarded as racially-insensitive.
+In political news, Republican senator and likely presidential hopeful John McCain has reportedly hired a new campaign manager known for producing controversial attack ads.
+McCain’s new hiring — Terry Nelson — was behind the infamous “call me” ad that targeted Tennessee Democratic Senate nominee Harold Ford Jr. during the midterm elections.
+The ad was widely regarded as racially insensitive.

 In environmental news, the Bush administration is considering dropping a health regulation that cuts lead from gasoline.
-In a draft review released this week, the Environmental Protection Agency says revoking the standards could be justified because lead pollution has declined since the standards were introduced thirty years ago.
-Lead pollution regulation has long been regarded as one of the nation’s most important clean-air achievements.
+In a draft review released this week, the Environmental Protection Agency says revoking the standards could be justified because lead pollution has declined since the standards were introduced 30 years ago.
+Lead pollution regulation has long been regarded as one of the nation’s most important clean air achievements.

 The number of journalists jailed around the world has reached an all-time high.
-The Committee to Protect Journalists says a record one hundred thirty four journalists are currently jailed in twenty-four countries.
-The US government has jailed three reporters.
+The Committee to Protect Journalists says a record 134 journalists are currently jailed in 24 countries.
+The U.S. government has jailed three reporters.
 Associated Press photographer Bilal Hussein has been held for eight months in Iraq.
 Al Jazeera camera operator Sami al-Hajj has spent five years at Guantanamo Bay.
 And the independent journalist Josh Wolf is in a California prison after refusing a court order to hand over video of a protest in San Francisco.